shubham2108/flicker/Readme.md

 ## Features

-- [x] Provide Flickr public images
+- [x] Provide last 20 Flickr public images
-- [x] One can view all images in Flicker gallery
+- [x] One can view last 20 images in Flicker gallery
 - [x] One can view the enlarged verion of the image by single tapping on it and swap left right to see all enlarged images.
-- [x] One can go back to the Flicker gallery by tapping on the enlarged image once again.
+- [x] One can go back to the Flickr gallery by tapping on the enlarged image once again.
 - [x] One can refresh gallery with new public images by tapping on the refresh button at the upper right corner.